biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 -   What you want to use R for, or what you are already using R for

--   Perhaps why you think this book might be useful
+-   Why you think this book might be useful, if you have an idea already

 </div>